JvanKatwijk/qt-dab/README.md

 ========================================================================

-DAB (DAB+) supports next to audio services also packet services, the EPG/SPI service (if available) is an example.
+DAB (DAB+) supports next to audio services also packet services, the EPG/SPI service (if available) is an example: Qt-DAB starts a backend interpreting the EPG/SPI data in a separate thread as **background task**, invisible to the user.

-While the default setting in the configuration window in Qt-DAB is to show only audio services (and if an EPG/SPI service is available start that automatically as a background task), if the setting is not "audio only" packet services show as well in the services list.
+While the default setting in the configuration window in Qt-DAB is to show only audio services, the "audio only" setting can be "unset", and names of packet services show as well in the services list.

-Selecting a packet service was the same as selecting an audio service, clicking on it and processing started.
+Selecting a packet service was the same as selecting an audio service, just clicking on it starts processing.
-Running a packet service this way is rather boring, since there is notmuch to be seen or heard.
+However, running a packet service is  usually rather boring, since there is not much to be seen or heard, that is why Qt-DAB akways starts a packet service as background task.

-Most packet services are of a type TPEG, and running them might or might not produce (visible) data.
-The data is usually encoded, so Qt-DAB restructs itself to compile the frames and send the data to a TCP port (default 8888, but can be set by a command line option) "-P"), up to the user to do further processing and interpretation.
+Most package services contain some form of TPEG data, which is usually encoded,  Qt-DAB restricts itself to compile the frames and send the data to a TCP port (default 8888, but can be set by a command line option) "-P"), up to the user to do further processing and interpretation.

-In Qt-DAB we have chosen for the approach to run packet services in the background, recall that the EPG/SPI services already ran in the background.

-So, **starting** a packet service is simply by clicking on the name, there is a restriction, the packet service will only be started if the service is defined in the currently selected channel.
+**Starting** a packet service is simply by clicking on the name, same as for audio services, there is a restriction however, the packet service will only be started if the service is defined in the currently selected channel.
-Obviously, which switching to another channel, either implicitly by selecting a service in a channel different from the currently selected one or explicitly A separate facility is created to **stop** a background service.
+Obviously, when switching to another channel, either implicitly by selecting a service in a channel different from the currently selected one or explicitly the service interpretation will be stopped.

+Manually stopping a background service is possible, a separate facility was created to **stop** such a service.
 For that purpose, a small window can be made visible showing all running backends.